Nolo001-Aha/fff2_ping_limiter/README.md

 **Installation:**

 1. Compile and upload to addons/sourcemod/plugins.
+2. Upload translations to addons/sourcemod/translations.
-2. Adjust it's ConVars according to your needs.
+3. Adjust it's ConVars according to your needs.
 ConVars below.

 **ConVars:**